 3. FPV Goggles.

 FPV stands for First Person View.
 Their name should be self-explanatory, and if it is not, they are goggles giving you complete 3D view from your drone.
 Flying drones is all about the experience, and nothing is a better way to experience them than through a fully immersive medium such as FPV Goggles.
 Not only do they capture the calm scenic view your drone is taking, but they also provide a very thrilling excitement for the drone racers.
 However, it is important to pick out a good set of goggles.
-Cheaper ones will have a low quality of vision, low field of view, low resolution and signal stuttering.
-The only one recommendation suggested is:
+Cheaper ones will have a low quality of vision, a low field of view, low resolution and signal stuttering.
+The only recommendation suggested is:

 A. DJI Goggles 1080p HD Immersive FPV Drone Accessory, Support Mavic Pro, Phantom 4 Series and Inspire Series ($399.00)

 - Dual 1920 x 1080 HD Screens; 1080p/30 fps Viewing